 The front brakes are fantastic and beautifully responsive, allowing you to really feel the front forks load on mid to heavy braking, while keeping the bike perfectly stable and straight.
 Anyone keen to lift the rear wheel will find the four piston calliper and the centralised riding position more than up to the job.

 The single-pot 124.7cc DOHC, liquid-cooled and fuel injected engine is an entirely new design for the 125 Duke.
-It’s more similar to the firm’s enduro models than to the 690 Duke, which due to space issues has no camshaft rocker and only a single overhead cam.
+It’s more similar to the firm’s enduro models than to the KTM 690 Duke, which due to space issues has no camshaft rocker and only a single overhead cam.

 The 43mm upside-down forks are by WP, as is the adjustable, linked rear shock, the four-piston radial front brakes are produced by Bybre (an Indian division of Brembo) and all the lights – from tail to indicators – are LEDs.
 The service intervals are a relatively short 3,106 miles.
 The gearbox is smooth and there's not too much vibration

-The Suzuki Van Van [£3065], Yamaha YBR125 [£2399] and Honda CBR125R [£3170] are considerably cheaper, but just can’t touch the 125 Duke for quality.
-The next best thing – the ubiquitous Yamaha YZF-R125 - costs a whopping £4249, which makes the little Duke seem like a bargain.
+The Suzuki Van Van [£3065], Yamaha YBR125 [£2399] and Honda CB125R [£3170] were all considerably cheaper, but just couldn’t touch the 125 Duke for quality.
+The next best thing – the ubiquitous Yamaha YZF-R125 - cost a whopping £4249, which made the little Duke seem like a bargain.

 Insurance group: 7 of 17 – compare motorcycle insurance quotes now.

 Top drawer.
 The KTM’s dash lights up in a display that’ll send butterflies spinning through every 17-year-old’s stomach, from the “charging” rev-counter to the “READY TO RACE” welcome message.